 To find the farmers who sell their products directly to the consumer, you can either visit the Farm Food Direct homepage or download the Handpicked app.
 The latter shows the locations of people around Iceland that have a unique food and drink offering.
 The locations are mapped out across the country.

-Due to the fact that beer consumption was prohibited in Iceland for the greater part of the 20th century, Icelandic drinking culture is still in its infancy.
+Due to the fact that beer consumption was prohibited in Iceland for the greater part of the 20th century, the Icelandic drinking culture is still in its infancy.

 To this day, Icelanders maintain a strange and premature relationship with alcohol, and alcoholic beverages are exclusively sold in state-run stores called Vinbudin (The Wine Store).